-Bake for 18 minutes and then allow to cool before adding orange glaze is desired.
+Bake for 18 minutes and then allow to cool before adding orange glaze, if desired.

-Mix the powdered sugar, orange juice, and orange extract in a small bowl until smooth and then drizzle over top of the cool muffins.
+Mix the powdered sugar, orange juice, and orange extract in a small bowl until smooth, then drizzle over top of the cool muffins.

 - Make your own oat flour by simply putting oats in a blender and blending until the consistency of flour.

 - You can add a little orange zest to the muffin batter and/or the glaze for a stronger orange flavor.